thymikee/jest-preset-angular/README.md

 Problems may arise if you're using custom builds (this preset is tailored for `angular-cli` as firsty priority).
 Please be adivsed that every entry in default configuration may be overriden to best suite your app's needs.

-Angular might have problem with Jest regarding to JSDOM missing transform property with Angular material, there is a work around for it.
+The animation trigger "transformMenu" has failed with Angular Material, there is a workaround for it.
 Add this to your `jestGlobalMocks` file
 ```
 Object.defineProperty(document.body.style, 'transform', {
   value: () => {